DFKI-NLP/bias-memit/evaluation/README.md

   - Qualtitative evaluation
 - [`data/stereoset`](data/stereoset): English and German development set of StereoSet.
 The original English data is available under the following link: [`https://huggingface.co/datasets/stereoset`](https://huggingface.co/datasets/stereoset).
   A German translation is provided under: [`https://huggingface.co/datasets/roskoN/stereoset_german`](https://huggingface.co/datasets/roskoN/stereoset_german)
-- [`results`](results): The results of the evaluation on StereoSet as well as the analysis of sentence entropy and perplexity are stored in this directory.
+- [`results`](results): Local directory to save results of the evaluation on StereoSet as well as the analysis of sentence entropy and perplexity to.
 - [`bias_bench`](bias_bench): Additional data classes and utility functions for the *StereoSet* evaluation (all scripts in this directory are written by Meade et al. (2022) and can be found in the repository [`https://github.com/McGill-NLP/bias-bench/tree/main`](https://github.com/McGill-NLP/bias-bench/tree/main)).